 Ellington Residential Mortgage REIT ("EARN") was formed as a Maryland real estate investment trust on August 2, 2012, and commenced operations on September 25, 2012.
-EARN conducts its business through its subsidiaries, EARN OP GP LLC (the "General Partner"), a wholly-owned subsidiary, and Ellington Residential Mortgage LP (the "Operating Partnership") which were formed as Delaware limited liability companies on July 31, 2012 and commenced operations on September 25, 2012.
-As of September 30, 2012, EARN owns 100% of the Operating Partnership through its sole ownership of the General Partner and its direct limited partner interest.
+EARN conducts its business through its subsidiaries, EARN OP GP LLC (the "General Partner"), a wholly owned subsidiary, and Ellington Residential Mortgage LP (the "Operating Partnership"), which were formed as a Delaware limited liability company and a Delaware limited partnership, respectively, on July 31, 2012 and commenced operations on September 25, 2012.
+As of December 31, 2012, EARN owns 100% of the Operating Partnership through its sole ownership of the General Partner and its direct limited partner interest.

-The Operating Partnership conducts its business of acquiring, investing in and managing residential mortgage and real estate related assets through its wholly owned subsidiaries, EARN Securities LLC, EARN TRS LLC, EARN Mortgage LLC, and EARN CMO LLC, a wholly owned subsidiary of EARN Mortgage LLC, which were formed as Delaware limited liability companies on July 31, 2012 and commenced operations on September 25, 2012.
+The Operating Partnership conducts its business of acquiring, investing in and managing residential mortgage related and real estate related assets through its wholly owned subsidiaries, EARN Securities LLC, EARN TRS LLC, EARN Mortgage LLC, and EARN CMO LLC, a wholly owned subsidiary of EARN Mortgage LLC, which were formed as Delaware limited liability companies on July 31, 2012 and commenced operations on September 25, 2012.

-EARN, the General Partner, the Operating Partnership and their direct and indirect wholly-owned and consolidated subsidiaries are hereafter defined as the "Company".
+EARN, the General Partner, the Operating Partnership and their direct and indirect wholly owned and consolidated subsidiaries are hereafter defined as the "Company."

 The Company acquires and manages Agency and non-Agency, both investment grade and non-investment grade, residential mortgage-backed securities ("RMBS"), including Agency pools and Agency and non-Agency collateralized mortgage obligations ("CMOs").
-Collectively, all of these asset types are referred to as real estate related securities.
+Collectively, all of these asset types are referred to as real estate securities.
 The Company may also acquire and manage mortgage servicing rights, residential whole mortgage loans, residential real property and other mortgage and real estate related assets.
 The Company may also invest in other instruments including but not limited to Agency pass-through TBAs, interest rate swaps, U.S. treasuries, Eurodollar futures and cash equivalents.
-The Company's targeted investments may range from unrated (first loss) securities to AAA senior securities and, as of September 30, 2012, substantially all investments have some credit risk component.
+The Company's targeted investments may range from unrated (first loss) securities to AAA senior securities, and as of December 31, 2012, substantially all investments have some credit risk component.

-Ellington Residential Mortgage Management, LLC ("ERMM" or the "Manager") serves as the Manager to the Company pursuant to the terms of the Amended and Restated Management Agreement dated September 24, 2012 (the "Management Agreement").
-ERMM is an affiliate of Ellington Management Group, L.L.C. ("EMG"), an investment management firm and registered investment advisor.
-In accordance with the terms of the Management Agreement and Services Agreement the Manager implements the investment strategy and manages the business and operations on a day-to-day basis for the Company and performs certain services, subject to oversight by the Board of Trustees.
+Ellington Residential Mortgage Management LLC ("ERMM" or the "Manager") serves as the Manager to the Company pursuant to the terms of the Amended and Restated Management Agreement dated September 24, 2012 (the "Management Agreement").
+ERMM is an affiliate of Ellington Management Group, L.L.C. ("EMG"), an investment management firm and registered investment advisor and commodity pool operator.
+In accordance with the terms of the Management Agreement and Services Agreement, the Manager is responsible for administering the Company's business activities and day-to-day operations of the Company and performs certain services, subject to oversight by the Board of Trustees.

-On July 31, 2012, in connection with the formation of EARN, an affiliate of the Company entered into a subscription agreement with EARN to purchase 100 common shares for \$1,000 as the sole shareholder of EARN.
-On September 25, 2012, EARN sold 1,575,000 common shares for total proceeds of \$31,500,000, of which \$30 million was contributed by the Blackstone Tactical Opportunities Funds (the "Blackstone Funds") and \$1.5 million by an affiliate of EMG ("Ellington").
+On July 31, 2012, in connection with the formation of EARN, an affiliate of the Company entered into a subscription agreement with EARN to purchase 100 common shares, \$0.01 par value per share, for \$1,000 as the sole shareholder of EARN.
+On September 25, 2012, EARN sold 1,575,000 common shares for total proceeds of \$31.5 million, of which \$30 million was contributed by the Blackstone Tactical Opportunities Funds (the "Blackstone Funds") and \$1.5 million by an affiliate of EMG ("Ellington").
 In conjunction with the private placement of common shares, EARN repurchased the 100 common shares at their issue price and the shares were cancelled and then reinstated as available for issuance.